ahmetsuhan/Frontend-Working/README.md

 4-)E_Commercial_Site_Design --> Fully Responsive E-Commercial Site design that created by using JS, CSS, HTML.

 5-)portfolio-site --> Fully responsive online portfolio site designed by using HTML, CSS and JS.

+6-)Phone_6S --> This project target is creating imitation of Apple 6S Mobile phone.
+HTML,CSS and JS.